palaa159/Docs/OpenBCI Software/07-OpenBCI_Hub.md

 Availability: as of `v1.0.0`

 **CODE**
 The success or error code for the packet.
-As of `v1.0.0`, only good messages is sent.
+As of `v1.0.0`, only good messages are sent.

 **MESSAGE**
 The string message from the Ganglion.